 It is understood and appreciated the financial commitment families undertake in deciding to send their children to St. John Regional Catholic School.
 And although paying for education is first and foremost the responsibility of a family, each school, parish and the Archdiocese of Baltimore devote significant funds each year to financial aid programs that help assist families.

 St. John Regional Catholic School believes that the cost of a high-quality education should not be a deterrent to prospective applicants.
 In recognition of the concern families share about finding adequate resources to meet these costs, our scholarships, grants, and financial assistance programs are designed to help make SJRCS more affordable for those families that seek a Catholic faith-based education for their child.

 FACTS is the tuition management and grant and aid platform used by the schools in the Archdiocese of Baltimore.
-In order to be considered for any financial assistance, you must apply for aid through FACTS Grant & Aid and be a registered student at SJRCS.
+In order to be considered for any financial assistance, you must apply for aid through FACTS Grant & Aid.
 FACTS Management Company will be providing Grant & Aid analysis for all families applying for financial assistance through the AOB, Regional Parishes, Friends of Catholic Education, and St. John Regional Catholic School.

 NEW applicants can apply online by clicking here to set up an account.
 If you have a current FACTS Tuition Account, go to the "Parent" tab on this website and simply log onto to your account using your existing username and password.